The Faroe Islands, a hidden gem of an archipelago in the Northern Atlantic Ocean, hold a wealth of beauty and unusual, spectacular experiences.

 History Lives in Kirkjubøur

-In the Middle Ages, Kirkjubøur was the religious and cultural centre of the Faroes.
+In the Middle Ages, Kirkjubøur was the religious and cultural center of the Faroes.
 Home to the Bishop’s residence until the Reformation, when the Faroese diocese was abolished.
 The imposing ruin of Saint Magnus Cathedral still dominates the site.
 Construction of the Cathedral is thought to have begun in the late-thirteenth century, as the style of the building is from the best period of Gothic architecture, common to West Norwegian church building of that time.
-Tradition has it that it was never finished; yet recent research has revealed that it was probably roofed at one time.
+Tradition has it that it was never finished, yet recent research has revealed that it was probably roofed at one time.
 The Roykstovan, standing on the wide, stone foundation of a portion of the Bishop’s palace, has been the home of the farmers in Kirkjubøur for centuries and occupied by the same Faroese family for 17 generations.
 Covered with a traditional turf roof, it is a large building made of logs, which are said to have come drifting all the way from Norway some 700 years ago.

 While the first inhabitants of the Faroe Islands were likely Irish monks who arrived in the middle of the 7th Century, Norwegian Vikings arrived and settled about a hundred years after.
 The Vikings created a parliament and even set up local courts throughout the islands.